-The Malecon (boardwalk) stretches from 5 de Diciembre all the way through Zona Romantica and is fun to walk or bike on – it takes you right along the beach and is always entertaining for people watching.
+The Malecon (boardwalk) stretches from 5 de Diciembre through Zona Romantica and is fun to walk or bike on – it takes you right along the beach and is always entertaining for people-watching.

 Health, dental, and wellness

 If you’re visiting from the United States and need dental work, you can actually save money a considerable amount of money by having it done in Mexico.

-While you don’t need Spanish to get by in Puerto Vallarta, it’s always nice to learn the language of the place you’re living and locals will appreciate the effort.
+While you don’t need Spanish to get by in Puerto Vallarta, it’s always nice to learn the language of the place you’re living, and locals will appreciate the effort.

 Since I live out of a backpack, I rarely buy household items, but my apartment was pretty basic when I moved in, so I had to pick up a few things.
 I spent 200 USD to get everything I wanted (yoga mat, kitchen supplies, toiletries, etc.).

-I bought a month pass to Natureza for 1000 pesos (50 USD) but then paid the same to go to Vallarta Co-work for just one week (one month is 150).
-I got sick of the co-working spaces, so now I just go to cafes or work from home.
+I bought a month pass to Natureza for 1000 pesos in 2021 (50 USD) but then paid the same to go to Vallarta Co-work for one week (one month is 150).
+Recently, I got a 10-pass for Joint Cowork for 50 USD.